EnokiUN/psup/README.rst

     :width: 200
     :alt: logo

-SUP
+PSUP
 ***
 The git for the Python Story Utility Package library.

 Installation:
 -------------
-Install SUP by simply running ``pip install psup`` in your terminal.
+Install PSUP by simply running ``pip install psup`` in your terminal.

 Check out our `pypi page <https://pypi.org/project/psup/>`_!!